Brunch & Batter

 • Citrus- Orange or lime zest can be used in place of the lemon.

-Overview of blueberry toast on a cutting board.
+Overhead of blueberry toast on parchment paper.

 Serving suggestions